-I have recently found another great website that focuses on verbal abuse, written by Kellie Jo Holly.
+I would like to introduce you to another site that focuses on verbal abuse, written by Kellie Jo Holly.
 It is called Verbal Abuse Journals.
 Here is the link.

 One of her blogs is entitled “I tried Marriage Counseling”.
 In her blog she describes going to marriage counseling with her abusive husband Will.
 Before they went, they set up ground rules.
 One rule was that they wouldn’t berate each other in front of the therapist.
 In their first session together, they spent the entire time talking about her cats that he didn’t like.
 In the second session, she told him that if he laid hands on her ever again, that would be the end of their marriage.

 Within three days, he had laid hands on her again, and she left him.
 There was no more need for marriage counseling.